• Skip to main content

 Phil Jaques and Simon Katich223AustraliaBridgetown12 Jun 2008

 The former South African pair of Graeme Smith and Herschelle Gibbs was among the top batting pairs that the game has seen.
-They registered the third-biggest opening partnership against West Indies in test cricket.
+They registered the 4th biggest opening partnership against West Indies in test cricket.
 They did it in January 2004 in the fourth test of when West Indies toured South Africa.
-Batting first, South Africa made a huge first inning total of 604/6 in 158 overs and declaed.
+Batting first, South Africa made a huge first inning total of 604/6 in 158 overs and declared.
 Smith and Gibbs added 301 runs in 66.5 overs for the first wicket.

 Smith made 139 runs including 21 fours and two sixes.
 Gibbs scored 192 runs with 24 boundaries and three sixes.
 West Indies got dismissed for 301 runs in their first inning and South Africa got a first-inning lead of 303 runs.
 Thus, South Africa enforced a follow on.
 In the second inning as well, West Indies batted poorly and registered a 348 all out.
 South Africa got a target of 46 runs and they made it in 3.4 overs to win the game by 10 wickets.